santakd/tic-tac-toe/README.md

 🎉 Welcome to Tic-Tac-Toe! 🎉

 Where Xs and Os battle it out for ultimate grid glory.
 Will you outsmart your opponent with a sneaky diagonal, or will this end in the most dramatic draw of all time? 🤔

+A deceptively simple game where tiny symbols carry big ambitions.
+This is the arena where Xs and Os clash, strategies are born in seconds, and friendships are briefly tested. 😄

-Grab a square, make your move, and let the mind games begin—three in a row has never felt so powerful.
+Grab a square, make your move, and let the mind games begin—three in a row or four in a row in the 4x4 board has never felt so powerful.

+Will you strike fast with a bold opening move, carefully set a trap with sneaky foresight, or heroically force a draw at the last possible moment?
+Every square matters.
+Every move counts.
+One wrong tap… and it’s game over.

+So take a breath, claim your symbol, and step onto the grid.
+Outsmart your opponent, line up those three magic marks, and prove once and for all that you are the undisputed Tic-Tac-Toe champion.
+Let the battle of wits begin!

 Tic-Tac-Toe Game Variations is a Pygame-based collection of Tic-Tac-Toe implementations with multiple board sizes, game modes, and AI difficulty levels.

 The project is focused on exploring different rulesets and AI techniques (random, heuristic checks, and minimax with alpha–beta pruning).

 ## Features